 For some people (aka me), a huge perk of traveling is that it comes with the opportunity to shop.
 India has amazing food, friendly people, unique culture… and fabulous shopping!
+There are so many things to buy in India.
 This is a peak at what to buy in India and which are the best souvenirs in India based on region.
 There are uncountable markets to explore and you can even pick out your own fabric and get a dress or shirt made perfect for you at costs you won’t believe.

 I haven’t seen all of India, but I’ve been around (haha, over 4 years!).
 I’m going to share the “it” things to buy in India: each area and/or state of India but admit it isn’t even close to the amount of things that are specific to each area- I couldn’t possibly go into that much detail.
 If you have a place you want to know about just email me and I might have been to that city and be able to tell you the best souvenirs.